jalikoa/jalikoa/README.md

 ## Learning & Growth:

 A lifelong learner, I'm constantly expanding my skillset.
 Currently, I'm exploring the exciting potential of Artificial Intelligence (AI) and Blockchain technology.
-You can find my technical discussions and explorations on my blog: [Link to your Blog (if applicable)]
+You can find my technical discussions and explorations on my blog: [Link to your Blog (https://jalikoa.github.io/whatsappviews/)]

 ## Get in Touch: